 Commodity Derivative Instruments: BCH uses derivative instruments to manage fluctuations in cash flows resulting from commodity price risk in the procurement of natural gas.
 The objective is to fix the price of a portion of BCH's purchases of natural gas used in the manufacturing process.
 These instruments have been designated cash-flow hedges and as such, as long as the hedge is effective and the underlying transaction is probable, the effective portion of the changes in fair value of these contracts is recorded in other comprehensive income (loss) until earnings are affected by the cash flows being hedged.
 The fair value of the commodity derivative agreements is the estimated amount that BCH would pay or receive to terminate the agreements.
-As of December 31, 2006, the maximum length of time over which BCH is hedging its exposure to variability in future cash flows associated with natural gas transactions is through June 30, 2007.
+As of December 31, 2006, the maximum length of time over which BCH is hedging its exposure to variability in future cash flows associated with natural gas transactions is through line 30, 2007.

 Interest Rate Derivative Instruments: BCH is subject to interest rate risk on its long-term variable rate debt.
 To manage a portion of this exposure to interest rate fluctuations on outstanding debt, BCH has entered into interest rate swap agreements.
 These instruments have been designated as cash-flow hedges, and as such, as long as the hedge is effective and the underlying transaction is probable, the effective portion of the changes in fair value of these contracts is recorded in other comprehensive income (loss) until earnings are affected by the cash flows being hedged.
-The fair value of the effective portion of the changes in fair value of these contracts is recorded in other comprehensive income (loss) until earnings are affected by the cash flows being hedged.
-The fair value of the interest rate derivative agreements is the estimated amount that BCH would pay or receive to terminate the agreements.
+The fair value of these contracts is recorded in other comprehensive income (loss) until earnings are affected by the cash flows being hedged.
+The fair value of these contracts is recorded in other comprehensive income (loss) until earnings are affected by the cash flows being hedged.
+The fair value of these interest rate derivative agreements is the estimated amount that BCH would pay or receive to terminate the agreements.
 During the third quarter of 2006, BCH entered into an interest rate swap agreement at a fixed LIBOR interest rate (before the addition of floating margin) of 5.1% and maturing on December 31, 2009 to hedge interest risk on its long-term variable debt.
-See "- Quantitative and Qualitative Disclosure About Market Risk."
+See "- Quantitative and Qualitative Disclosure About Market Risk"